- Course Type: Undergraduate

-We offer a range of subjects within three different categories:
+We offer a range of subjects within two different categories:

-- List I modules - these are primary source-based specialist modules which involve intensive research and writing.
+- List I modules - these are specialist modules which involve intensive research and writing based on primary sources.

 Those studying single honor History choose one module from each list in their Junior Sophister (third) year, plus the module ‘Thinking history’.
 Further choices follow from List I and III in the Senior Sophister (fourth) year.
 The research dissertation is undertaken in the Senior Sophister year.

-List I, II and III modules arise from the specialisations of the teaching staff and vary from year to year.
+List I and II modules arise from the specialisations of the teaching staff and vary from year to year.
 Current options include: